-- When a YRC item is selected, the current setting level is highlighted blue and the factory preset level is highlighted grey. - Factory preset levels vary depending on the selected YRC mode preset. - When finished, select the triangle mark on the far left to return to the MENU screen.
+- When a YRC item is selected, the current setting level is highlighted blue and the factory preset level is highlighted grey. - Factory preset levels vary depending on the selected YRC mode preset. - When finished, select the triangle mark on the far left to return to the MENU screen; or select the "▶" mark to adjust the individual ERS presets.